Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

-What can we learn from this rebranding fail?
+What can we learn from this rebranding example?

 Tradition is essential when designing a logo for a football team.

-Every team crest has a classic design.
+Every team’s crest has a classic design.
 These usually only slightly evolve over the years.

-But a completely a new logo doesn’t appear to keep step with the team’s historical claims.
+But a completely new logo doesn’t appear to match the expectations with the team’s historical claims.